R17358/image-generation-deploy/README.md

 ## 🙋️ Author

-Made by \[Your Name].
+Made by Ritesh Pandit.
 Feel free to contribute or suggest improvements!